nextapps-de/mikado/bench/README.md

 Run the benchmark (keyed):<br>
 <a href="https://raw.githack.com/nextapps-de/mikado/master/bench/?keyed">https://raw.githack.com/nextapps-de/mikado/master/bench/?keyed</a><br>

+Comming soon: A new test section which measures the change of internal data changes instead of process newly created or external fetched data.

+#### Test goal
-This stress test focuses a real life use case, where new data is coming from a source and should be rendered through a template.
+This stress test focuses a real life use case, where new data is coming from a source (e.g. from a server or by creation during runtime) and should be rendered through a template.
 The different to other benchmark implementations is, that the given task is not known before the data was available.
 It measures the workload of a real use case.

 This test measures the raw rendering performance.
 If you look for a benchmark which covers more aspects goto here:<br>
 https://krausest.github.io/js-framework-benchmark/current.html